Derjyn/Bones/readme.md

 # Bones
 Bones is a minimal-frills grid system utilizing flexbox.
 There are a few extras included such as a very basic reset, some mod and utility classes that expand upon the functionality of the grid system, and various media queries for common device screen sizes.

-The overview and usage (as well as demos) can be found [here](http://derjyn.github.io/work/bones).
-Eventually this readme will be updated to contain more details on usage as well.

 ### Roadmap
 * Tighten up media queries